DmitriSukhov/rsschool-cv/cv.md

 Mostly laser fried pita bread.
 And sometimes they were engaged in Raman spectroscopy and diagnosed cancers of human tissues.

 ### 8. English

-London - the Capital of Great Britain...
+<span style="color:peru">London - the Capital of Great Britain...</span>
-I study English using mobile applications, I try to read all TK and google in English, I specially went through the Code Academy - because everything is in English there.
+<span style="color:indigo">I study English using mobile applications, I try to read all TK and google in English, I specially went through the Code Academy - because everything is in English there.
 I read the book "Martian" in the original.
 I can discuss some topics, I don’t always understand it by ear, and today, honestly, I don’t have a rich vocobulary.
-But I am working on it.
+But I am working on it.</span>

 ------------